yycunc/SAMEclustering/README.md

 ## News and Updates
 Oct 26, 2020
 * Version 1.00
+  + The Seurat version used in SAMEclustering is updated to v3.
+Seurat v2 is no longer compatible
+  + Only count data is acceptable by SAMEclustering.
+Other formats, such as FPKM, CPM and RPKM are no longer compatible.
   + Fix the typing error in the message delivered during the running

 Dec 5, 2018